Flexible Interactive Workbooks in Excel

 I have written these materials as part of a Gatsby Teacher Fellowship, made possible by funding from Gatsby Technical Education Projects (GTEP).
 Responsibility for the materials lies with the author, and GTEP cannot accept any liability for the content of these materials or any consequences arising from their use.

-These materials are protected from copyright.
-You may use the material freely for educational purposes, research and private study but may not for profit or any other purpose, reproduce or transmit it in any other form or by any means, or store it in any retrieval system of any nature without the written consent of the author.
+These materials are protected by copyright.
+You may use them freely for educational purposes, research, and private study, but not for profit or any other purpose.
+You may not reproduce or transmit them in any form, by any means, or store them in any retrieval system of any nature without the written consent of the author.

 Requests should be addressed to: